 Once I plugged the keyboard up I noticed it had 3 plugs.
 One for USB passthrough and then a 3.5mm jack.
 I didn’t bother with the jack as I have a headset and a speaker and never used standard headphones, but the passthrough was nice.
 What I do like about Razer products is that you don’t have to go download drivers and firmware updates.
 Once you plug in your device Synapse will recognize it and download everything for you.
 This is one thing Razer has above most other hardware companies.

-Once I plugged it in and started fiddling in Synapse 3 I was surprised how much customization the Chroma lights have.
+Once I plugged it in and started fiddling with Synapse 3 I was surprised how much customization the Chroma lights have.
 You can literally change every key individually which is amazing and is something I have never seen before.
 Razer really has a leg up in the lighting department over all other keyboards.
 The standard effects were really nice with Fire being my favorite.
-Sadly, Synapse 3 is still in beta as of this review and Chroma profiles cannot be imported.
+Sadly, Synapse 3 is still in beta as of this review, and Chroma profiles cannot be imported.
 So, for now, you have to make your own.
-The Chroma V2 doesn’t have insane customization button wise like other keyboards, but I bought this as I have learned my lesson and gimmicks on keyboards are mostly useless and just drive up the price.
-There are 5 macro keys on the side, media controls, an on-the-fly macro recording feature, and a gaming mode which disables the Windows key.
+The Chroma V2 doesn’t have insane customization button-wise like other keyboards, but I bought this as I have learned my lesson, and gimmicks on keyboards are mostly useless and just drive up the price.
+There are 5 macro keys on the side, media controls, and on-the-fly macro recording feature, and a gaming mode that disables the Windows key.